data-prep-kit/data-prep-kit/transforms/universal/opensearch/README.md

 testing and IDE set up.

 ## Summary
-The OpenSearch transform creates and inserts data into an index.
-If an embeddings column is present, a [k-NN vector index](https://docs.opensearch.org/latest/vector-search/creating-vector-index/) is created; otherwise, a regular index is used.
+The OpenSearch Transform takes a table and pushes its rows into an OpenSearch index.
+If the table includes a column with embeddings (i.e., lists of floats), the transform sets up a k-NN vector index so you can run similarity searches.
+If there’s no embeddings column, it just creates a regular keyword-based index.
+You can control the index name, document ID column, and which columns hold the content and embeddings.
+The transform also lets you delete an existing index before writing, and configure security settings depending on whether your OpenSearch server uses authentication and SSL.
+This transform is useful when you want to make your data searchable—either by keywords or by vector similarity—using OpenSearch.

 ## Output Format
 None